flipcamp/engagingstudents6/essays/stroud1.md

 Fundamentals topics such as scales and triads easily accommodate the music composed by a range of women from many time periods, as do topics such as sequences and modulation.
 By contrast, I had such a difficult time finding a pedagogically useful sonata example composed by a woman that I ended up not including *any* sonata examples composed by women.
 Similarly, the very specific advanced chromatic techniques (chromatic sequences, the omnibus progression, etc.) often found in the final semester(s) of the undergraduate core curriculum can also present obstacles to finding examples from women.
 Some topics are a significant part of the mainstream theory core and also pose increased challenges to finding diverse examples.
 What do we do when locating a typical late-18th-/early-19th-century sonata form composed by a woman seems to be an impossible task?

 Being aware of which topics in your curriculum are time-period specific (e.g., sonata form) and which topics are less situated in a single historical time-period (e.g., major mode) can make it easier to identify possible topics which can be taught with musical examples composed by women, and which topics will require additional means of increasing visibility.
 [Citron (1993)](https://openlibrary.org/books/OL15058594M/Gender_and_the_Musical_Canon) sheds light on the societal forces underlying unequal historical representation of women composers and explores the cultural developments that have increased availability of music composed by women in recent years.
-My [attached resources list](http://flipcamp.org/engagingstudents6/essays/stroud2.html) contains some helpful sources for exploring historical and contemporary music composed by women, so the time-period of the course or topic need not be excessively limiting.
+My [resources list]({{ site.baseurl }}/essays/stroud2.html) contains some helpful sources for exploring historical and contemporary music composed by women, so the time-period of the course or topic need not be excessively limiting.

 When faced with a topic or a historical time period that poses particular challenges for representing music composed by women, there are other ways to represent diversity than through musical examples.
 These topics or time periods can be opportunities to showcase women conductors and performers.
 "Drop-the-needle" style quizzes or listening journals can also provide an opportunity for exposing students to work from women composers.
 Consider adding women composers to the list of required listening.

 As stated at the outset of this essay, my goal has not been to provide a model of an inclusive curriculum, but to discuss the common obstacles that many of us face when striving to include diverse examples in the theory classroom.
 One final practical suggestion: instructors are encouraged to share good teaching examples with colleagues across institutions.
 This could happen through a shared, widely available online document, and it could also happen by contributing additional examples to [MusicTheoryExamplesByWomen.com](http://musictheoryexamplesbywomen.com/).

 Recognizing the constraints that we all work within can help us to transcend these barriers.
 As many of us discuss problems and issues of the contemporary music theory curriculum, this essay is intended to provide practical solutions to problems faced by many instructors.
 By acknowledging the difficulty of initiating incremental changes, we can begin to make these small adjustments and start to see broader results.